 At Vegas Odds, we know how to bet on NFL football, and we can guide you towards the best betting sites.
 Before you can safely participate in NFL betting though, you need to know the basic types of bets that are available.
 Here is a brief overview of the types of wagers that can be placed when betting on the NFL.

 - Point Spread – A point spread wager is simply picking a team to win by a certain amount of points or picking a team to win a game with the help of a certain amount of points.
 The favorite in the game will always be minus points while the underdog will be plus points.

-- Moneyline – A moneyline wager in the NFL is basically a bet where you only pick the side, with no point spread involved, and your team must win the game.
-These type of NFL bets are based on odds with the favorite usually being minus odds and the favorite being plus odds.
+- Moneyline – A moneyline wager in the NFL is essentially a bet where you only pick the side, with no point spread involved, and your team must win the game in order for you to triumph.
+These types of NFL bets are based on odds, with the favorite usually being minus odds and the underdog being plus odds.

 - Totals (Over/Under) – A total play is betting that the combined score of both teams will go over or under a predetermined amount of points.

 - Parlays – A parlay in the NFL is no different than a parlay in any other sport.
 It is basically a combination of two or more wagers on a single ticket with an increased amount of money available to win.

 - Teasers – A teaser bet in the NFL is a combination of two or more wagers, which adds or takes away a certain amount of points from the point spread or total.
 All of the wagers that you place on your bet must win by or with the points, in order for you to receive a payout.